Skip to main content

 Beta version

-Welcome to the beta version of the Global Payments 2 API!
-For the generally available Global Payments API, refer to Global Payments
+Welcome to the beta version of the Global Payments 2 API.
+For the generally available Global Payments API, see Global Payments

 Same Currency Wire